 (NAPSI)—The Delta variant is the most contagious form of COVID-19 in the United States and currently accounts for nearly all new cases.
-As the variant continues to spread, vaccine hesitancy remains high among South Carolina residents.
+As the variant continues to spread, vaccine hesitancy remains high among Louisiana residents.

-“The Delta variant is driving nearly all new COVID-19 cases in the United States and causing hospitals to fill up, mostly with unvaccinated people,” said Dr. Scott Curry, Assistant Professor and Associate Hospital Epidemiologist at Medical University of South Carolina.
-“Getting vaccinated is the best way to keep you, your loved ones, and those who can’t get vaccinated safe and will help bring this pandemic under control.”
+“The Delta variant is driving nearly all new COVID-19 cases in the United States and causing hospitals to fill up, mostly with unvaccinated people,” said Dr. Matthew Malachowski, System Director, Population Health and Ambulatory Care Ochsner Health Pharmacy in New Orleans.
+“Getting vaccinated is the best way to keep you, your loved ones, and those who can’t get vaccinated safe and will help bring an end to this pandemic.”

 Learn more below about how to keep yourself and others safe from COVID-19.